 FAQs About Saline or Silicone

-There’s no single “healthiest”—the best choice depends on your body, goals, and doctor’s advice.
+Both are safe; the “healthiest” choice depends on your body, goals, and doctor’s advice. - Why is my girlfriend’s breast so soft?

 Conclusion